Debit and Credit Cards

-The chargeback process starts with the cardholder contacting their bank or card issuer company to let them know they dispute a specific transaction.
+The chargeback process starts with the cardholder contacting their bank; or card issuer company to let them know they dispute a specific transaction.
 They will be asked why and then will receive a temporary refund for the charge to their account while the bank or card issuer investigates.
 This starts the chargeback process in motion.
-While it is being investigated, the retailer or merchant will be hit with the chargeback, which is the total of the merchandise and transaction on the statement plus fees, which are deducted from the retailer’s merchant account.
+While it is being investigated, the retailer or merchant will be hit with the chargeback.
+The chargeback is the total of the merchandise and transaction on the statement plus fees, which are deducted from the retailer’s merchant account.
 Once the investigation is complete and it turns out that the ebank or card issuer rules in the favor of the cardholder, the retailer may have even more fees that are deducted from their merchant account plus the loss of merchandise and sale.

 Another way to lower your chances of chargebacks is to state your refund policy in a simple and transparent way throughout your website and the actual checkout process.
 You may even want to include it on any email receipt you send to them after the transaction is complete.
 Finally, be sure to keep good records that include tracking numbers on the packages that you have shipped out.
 It also helps to share that tracking information with your customers so they can see where and when their purchases will arrive.

 For more information on chargebacks, download our chargeback infographic below.